Bronson Albery

 Sir Bronson James Albery (6 March 1881 – 21 July 1971) was an English theatre director and impresario.
-Second son of James Albery and Mary Moore, and brother to Irving Albery and Wyndham Albery, he was knighted in 1949 for his services to the theatre.
+Albery was knighted in 1949 for his services to the theatre.
+The Albery Theatre in London was named in his honour and his elder son, Sir Donald Albery, was also a theatrical impresario.

+Bronson was second son of dramatist, James Albery, and stage actress, Mary Moore.
+He was a brother to politicians, Irving Albery & Wyndham Albery.
 Albery married Una Gwynn Rolleston.

-The Albery Theatre in London was named in his honour and his elder son, Sir Donald Albery, was also a theatrical impresario.
+By 1953, Sir Bronson Albery was the name over the Criterion Theatre, leased from The Wyndham Theatres Ltd and licensed by the Lord Chamberlain.